Saturday, August 1, 2020

 Kalamazoo, MI 49009

-A reception with food and beverages will be immediately following the service in the Life Story Center.
+A reception will follow in the Life Story Center.

 At the family's request memorial contributions are to be made to those listed below.
 Please forward payment directly to the memorial of your choice.